INTRACEREBRAL HEMORRHAGE

 - large artery occlusion with late recanalization

-- clinical manifestation depends on the extent of bleeding (ECASS classification)
+- clinical presentation depends on the extent of bleeding (ECASS classification)

 Intracerebral hemorrhage during anticoagulation therapy

-- prolonged bleeding on anticoagulant therapy is present in about 36-54% of patients (warfarin > DOAC) ⇒ neutralizing the anticoagulant effect is thus essential [Steiner, 2017]
+- prolonged bleeding on anticoagulant therapy is present in ~ 36-54% of patients (warfarin > DOAC) ⇒ neutralization of the anticoagulant effect is therefore essential [Steiner, 2017]

 Surgical treatment